GoodsChain/backend/memory-bank/activeContext.md

 10. Input validation is now implemented for customer and supplier creation/update endpoints, enhancing API robustness and data integrity by ensuring required fields are present and formats (like email) are correct before processing.
 11. The new error handling middleware centralizes error response formatting, improving API consistency and maintainability.
 12. Structured logging provides detailed, machine-readable logs for requests and errors, significantly improving observability and debugging capabilities.
+13. The addition of Swagger API documentation significantly improves the usability and discoverability of the API for developers and consumers.
+14. Standardized response models (`ErrorResponse`, `SuccessResponse`) enhance API consistency.